cilium/design-cfps/cilium/CFP-43295-cilium-network-driver-dra.md

 contributors should be mindful of that.
 On the other hand, it should be straightforward to add or remove pools and change the grouping criteria, and these kind of changes should be allowed.
+Cilium agent listens for configuration updates, and if there is the need of any changes considered impactful, it will log an error message to signal that an action may need to be taken.

+#### Resource pools

 The resource pools to be advertised by the DRA component on the driver are explicitly set by configuration.
 The Network Driver receives a structured configuration that contains parameters to match devices and group them together or apart